 - Approach the New Accounts section and inform any available teller that you’ll open a savings account.
 Tell the staff also which BPI account you want to get.

 - Fill out an application form.
 The teller will hand you the account opening forms to fill out and ask for your documents.
-Fill out all the forms, making sure you provide complete and accurate information.
+Fill out all the forms, ensuring you provide complete and accurate information.
 Double-check the forms before returning them to the teller.

 - Pay the initial deposit.
 Wait while the teller is processing your BPI account application.
 Once done, pay the required initial deposit based on your chosen savings account.

-After five to seven banking days, go back to the BPI branch where you opened your account.
+After five to seven banking days, return to the BPI branch where you opened your account.
 Present your valid ID and BPI savings account number to pick up your ATM/debit card and/or passbook.